Reclaiming British Identity in troubled times

 Having an explicitly defined, commonly agreed upon set of values to refer is important for shaping argument, debate and understanding.
 It's especially useful for the education of newcomers to the subject.
 It's the same reasons that every field of study has a textbook of some sort.
 It's why religions have books.
 It's such an obvious thing and yet, there is no such document for commonly held British values.

 Civics should be mandatory.
 History classes shouldn't just be on kings, castles and battles but on democracy's history itself.
 On the history of feminism and women's rights.
-Alongside this, the hsitory of money (and Britain's outsized role in creating many of the financial structures we have today) should also be taught.
+Alongside this, the history of money (and Britain's outsized role in creating many of the financial structures we have today) should also be taught.

-Human Rights legislation caters for the minimum viable rights of individuals and the remaining laws on the books tell us what we are can and can't do legally.
+Human Rights legislation caters for the minimum viable rights of individuals and the remaining laws on the books tell us what we can and can't do legally.
 But these aren't enough for preserving culture.

 There needs to be a charter of British values which would specify what we value as a society in terms of character and the quality of our interactions with each other.

 The idea is for people to have something to refer to when they wish to argue some definition of "British-ness".
-The charter will makes it easier to contrast and compare a given expression to Britishness in a more measurable manner.
+The charter will make it easier to contrast and compare a given expression to Britishness in a more measurable manner.

 To avoid the risk of the charter being used to censor people, free speech laws must supersede it.
 This is also why I don't believe it makes sense to give it legal teeth.